elfsternberg/splunkjs-with-panels/README.md

 ### Requirements

 This was tested with Splunk 6.2.
-It's not likely to work with earlier versions that don't support &lt;panel ref="panelname"&gt; syntax.
+It's not likely to work with earlier versions that don't support &lt;panel&nbsp;ref="panelname"&gt; syntax.